-Looking forward, and building on our past, Aurora College is on an exciting journey to transform into an effective, efficient and sustainable polytechnic university by the summer of 2025.
-Establishing a polytechnic university will further increase access to post-secondary education and training opportunities for NWT residents to help reach their education and career goals.
+Looking forward, and building on our past, Aurora College is on an exciting journey to transform into an effective, efficient and sustainable polytechnic university.
+This will further increase access to postsecondary education and training opportunities for NWT residents to help reach their education and career goals.
 There will be a place for every resident who seeks an opportunity to further their skills, knowledge and abilities through post-secondary education.
 This means meeting learners where they are in their educational journey - and being supportive through the entire journey - from applying to a program offered by a Community Learning Centre or Campus right through to employment success.
-The success of the polytechnic university and the success of students will be one in the same.
-The polytechnic university will also serve as a bridge to programs at other post-secondary institutions across Canada and around the world.
+The success of Aurora College and the success of students will be one in the same.
+Success here can also serve as a bridge to programs at other post-secondary institutions across Canada and around the world.
 NWT residents will be able to take advantage of learning opportunities close to home that will also qualify them for opportunities far beyond our borders.
-We look forward to you joining us on this
+We look forward to you joining us on this journey.

-Dr. Glenda Vardy Dell, President, Aurora College
+Dr. Glenda Vardy Dell, President.
+Aurora College

-2023-2024 AURORA COLLEGE ACADEMIC CALENDAR
+2024-2025 AURORA COLLEGE ACADEMIC CALENDAR